starpu-runtime/starpu/INSTALL.md

  See the GNU Lesser General Public License in COPYING.LGPL for more details.
 -->

+# Installing StarPU

-# Installing StarPU on a Unix machine
+## Installing StarPU on a Unix machine

 ```shell
 $ ./autogen.sh # If running the SVN version